Jean Jennings

 Jean Marie Jennings (née Lienert; February 3, 1954 – December 16, 2024), also known as Jean Lindamood, was an American journalist, publisher and television personality covering the automotive industry.
-She was widely known for her unabashed, enthusiastic and outspoken approach; for making the industry more accessible to a broad cross-section of enthusiasts; and for mentoring a generation of automotive writers, editors and designers.
+She focused on making the industry more accessible for others and for mentoring new automotive writers, editors and designers.

-After writing for Car and Driver (1980–1985), she co-founded Automobile, where she continued to write her widely known column, Vile Gossip, after becoming the magazine's editor in chief (2000–2014) and president (2006–2014).
+After writing for Car and Driver (1980–1985), she co-founded Automobile, where she continued to write her column Vile Gossip after becoming the magazine's editor in chief (2000–2014) and president (2006–2014).